-More than 1 Million Solar Panels to be Installed by FPL
+More than 1 Million Solar Panels to be Installed

 By 2016, FPL will triple its current solar capacity, adding nearly 225 megawatts of new solar power.
 The new solar photovoltaic (PV) power plants, generating clean energy throughout the state, will be built in three separate sites.